So, you’ve arrived in the beautiful and iconic Byron Bay? What to do next is the big question… and we’ve got the answer.

 Byron Bay is known for a lot of things but its public transport is not one of them, as most people walk, drive or cycle to all locations and if they don’t have a car… their friend sure does.
 So if you’re visiting the area, hiring your own car is the best and only way to travel so you can get to the beaches that are a bit more tucked away, the lighthouse to watch the sunset without having to walk home in the dark and most importantly the surrounding Northern Rivers.

 At Byron Bay RentACar, we provide the vehicle and inspiration you’ll need to experience the ultimate Byron Bay holiday.
-We have small/medium cars for day trips, wagons that can comfortably sleep 2 for when your explorations take you even further away from the bay and of course, 8-seaters for the bigger groups.
+We have stylish MG3s or cost-saving secondhand cars for day trips, Nissan X-Trail SUVs for the more adventurous, Mystery Machine campervans for an iconic Byron Bay camping experience and luxury 8-seaters for families and small groups.

 Rent a car and see for yourself that Byron Bay is a lot more than a tourist hotspot by exploring the beautiful hinterland, waterfalls, national parks and neighbouring towns.